The Monarchs of Mercia, England and the United Kingdom

 CREODA - 15 yrs.

-The first king able to hold Mercia securely after giving up part of East Anglia.
+king able to hold Mercia securely after giving up part

 Expanded the Mercian kingdom westwards.